Dijon Bourgogne-franche-comte, France Travel Guide

 Cold weather, shorter daylight, some closures.

-France is a country part of the Schengen Area, a zone of 29 European countries without internal customs and immigration.
-Citizens from a lot of countries, including the United States, Canada, Australia, and the United Kingdom, generally do not require a visa for stays up to 90 days within any 180-day period.
+The nation of france is part of the Schengen Area, a zone of 29 European countries without internal border control.
+Citizens from a lot of countries, including the United States, Canada, Australia, and the United Kingdom, typically don't require a 90-day tourist visa days within any 180-day period.
 This stands for tourism, business, or family visits.
 Other nationalities may require a Schengen visa.
-The application typically covers a form, documents that assist your claim (reason for travel, accommodation, sufficient money), and biometric data (fingerprints and photo) to the French embassy or consulate.
+The application typically covers a form, documents that support your claim (purpose of travel, accommodation, sufficient money), and biometric data (fingerprints and photo) to the French embassy or consulate.
 IVisa or VisaHQ can assist with visa applications.

 The European Union plans to implement the ETIAS system, expected by mid-2025.
 Travelers from visa-exempt countries will apply for an ETIAS authorization online prior to their travel.
 This is a pre-travel authorization similar to systems in the US or Canada, aimed at security.
 Keep an eye on official EU websites for implementation updates.

-Valid for A period of 3 months after leaving, issued in last 10 years, 2 blank pages.
+Valid for 3 months beyond departure, issued in last 10 years, A couple of blank pages.

 Proof of sufficient funds for your stay.